 Here are 7 tips to keeping your skin in top condition, to help you stay young and looking energised.

-7. Omega 3 oils - found in oily fish, nuts and seeds.
+These rich oils are found in oily fish, nuts and seeds.
 Consume daily as these super charged oils can help with luck lustre skin, dry or oily skin, bumpy skin (as seen on the backs of arms) and acne.